 Do not use any switches

-As well as causing physical symptoms like dizziness and headaches, natural gas is extremely flammable and it may lead to an explosion or a fire if it’s left undetected.
+As well as causing physical symptoms like dizziness and headaches, natural gas is extremely flammable and may lead to an explosion or a fire if left undetected.

 For this reason, never use any switches if you suspect any leaks.
 Don’t turn any appliances on or off and don’t use any light switches, doorbells, mobile phones, or anything else that could cause a spark.

 Avoid smoking, lighting a match, and using an open flame